webpack-contrib/val-loader/README.md

 Type: `Array[String]`
 Default: `[]`

 An array of absolute, native paths to directory dependencies that should be watched by webpack for changes.

 Context dependencies can also be added using [`loaderContext.addContextDependency(directory: string)`](https://webpack.js.org/api/loaders/#thisaddcontextdependency).

+### `buildDependencies`

+Type: `Array[String]`
+Default: `[]`

+An array of absolute, native paths to directory dependencies that should be watched by webpack for changes.

+Build dependencies can also be added using `loaderContext.addBuildDependency(file: string)`.

 ### `cacheable`